ringcentral/ringcentral-embeddable/docs/config-client-id-and-secret.md

 ## Graduation for your RingCentral app

-For RingCentral app in RingCentral developer website, the initial environment is `Sandbox` which is used for development test. `Sandbox` environment only works with `Sandbox` account.
+For RingCentral app in RingCentral developer website, the initial environment is `Sandbox` which is used for development and test. `Sandbox` environment only works with `Sandbox` account.
 So before we publish our app into production, we need to graduate app into `production` environment.
 [Here](https://developers.ringcentral.com/guide/basics/production) is guide for RingCentral app graduation.

 For Embeddable app, we need to have full usages with your sandbox client id for graduation requirements: